aksommerville/egg2/README.md

 - Custom build tool, similar to berry.
 Arbitrary targets selected at eggdev's build time, and web is not special.
 - Direct access to data conversion a la carte via eggdev.
 - Synth: Post pipes, LFOs, and stereo output.
-- More input options: Keyboard, mouse, touch.
-Maybe accelerometer?
+- ~More input options: Keyboard, mouse, touch.
+Maybe accelerometer?~ Decided against this, after getting partway in.
 - Single render call taking a struct of uniforms and a GPU-ready vertex buffer.
 - No image decoder at runtime (egg 1 used to do this; it's actually been removed already).
 - Rich built-in menu.
 Quit, input config, toggle music, toggle sound, language.